Frequently Asked Questions

 • Gramm-Leach-Bliley Act (GLBA)

-Emily is a frequent speaker on data privacy matters, with a particular focus on children’s privacy (COPPA), student data privacy and EdTech.
+Emily is a frequent speaker on data privacy matters, with a particular focus on children’s privacy (COPPA), student data privacy and EdTech and online safety laws for kids and teens.
 She has been featured as an “Up and Coming” Privacy & Data Security attorney by Chambers USA and Chambers Global.
-Clients tell Chambers, “she's been an excellent partner.
+Clients tell Chambers, “She’s been an excellent partner.
 She has a very good understanding of the practical realities of implementing privacy policies for large companies.”
-Citing her expertise in the field of educational privacy, student data and ed-tech matters, Chambers reports that clients regard her as “very knowledgeable and truly and expert in this space,” with some saying, “On the student data side, she is unmatched.”
+Citing her expertise in the field of educational privacy, student data and EdTech matters, Chambers reports that clients regard her as “very knowledgeable and truly an expert in this space,” with some saying, “On the student data side, she is unmatched,” and The Legal 500 notes that Emily “is the first port of call for child- and student-directed service providers for compliance advice with COPPA, SOPIPA and CalOPPA regulations.”

 Practice: